 Before any mountain adventure, you need to become familiar with the “need to know” information of the Killington area.
 Number one: Mountain safety is a mandate for all Killington Peak skiers and boarders.
 The National Ski Area Association (NSAA) has developed a code of responsibility for all mountain shredders to be aware of.
 The code can be found at http://www.nsaa.org/safety-programs/responsibility-code/.

 Ready for Your Killington Adventure

 Now that you have reviewed some of Killington Peak’s best trails, shops, and safety rules, you are ready to start carving down that powdery snow.
-Contact GetAway Vacations today to start planning your Killington ski adventure.
+Contact GetAway Vacations to start planning your Killington ski adventure.
 Book today one of our Vermont ski house rentals in Killington!